Bill Nettles: Career

 From 1992 to 1995, Nettles was an assistant public defender in the Richland County public defender's office in Columbia, South Carolina.
 He entered private practice in 1997.

 Nettles defended Bobby Lee Holmes in a 2001 retrial for the murder of 86-year-old Mary Stewart.
 Nettles attempted to introduce evidence implicating that someone other than Holmes committed the crime.
 The court refused to admit the evidence and Holmes was convicted and sentenced to death for a second time.
 When the case appeared before the U.S. Supreme Court in Holmes v.
 South Carolina, the court unanimously overturned Holmes' conviction in the second trial because the exclusion of evidence violated his right to present a full defense.

 Nettles entered practice with Alex Sanders, a former South Carolina Court of Appeals chief judge, in 2005, forming Sanders & Nettles, LLC.
 Nettles represented Michael Phelps when he was investigated for marijuana possession after being photographed holding a bong at a house party in Columbia.
 Phelps was not charged.

 After serving as the U.S. attorney for the District of South Carolina for six years, Nettles returned to private practice.
 He tries criminal defense, whistleblower, personal injury, and general civil cases from an office in Columbia.

 In 2017, the city of North Charleston hired Nettles to act as the initial facilitator for the 25-person Citizens' Advisory Commission on Community-Police Relations.

+In private practice, Nettles was involved with various major cases.
+In 2023, he oversaw a $36.5 million settlement with St. Francis Physician Services, Inc. over allegations under the False Claims Act.